ksharma8rrc/CSharp-Programming/3. More on Classes/Prog_11_Class_on_diff_file/README.md

 This project contains the entire rar file of my project directory.
 Please use only when need.
-The two files Program.cs and class.cs should be good.
+The two files Program.cs and newclass.cs should be the only onces you would need.